santanupattanayak/santanupattanayak.github.io/2025-07-25-Stochastic-Gradient-Descent-Through-the-Lens-of-Robbins-Monro-Algorithm.md

 \end{align}
 $$

-* Similarly for minibatch Stochastic gradient descent we have the estimated gradient from $$m$$ datapoints (see below).
+* Similarly, for minibatch Stochastic gradient descent we have the estimated gradient from $$m$$ datapoints (see below).
 And taking the expectation of the minibatch gradient over the entire data distribution again gives is the gradient over the entire data distribution as shown below

 $$
 \begin{align}